Steven J. Adamski

 Upon graduating from law school, Mr. Adamski accepted a two-year judicial clerkship with the Honorable Spencer A. Williams, United States District Court Judge for the Northern District of California.
 From 1983 until 1988, he practiced in San Francisco with the law firms of Miller, Starr & Regalia, and Khourie, Crew & Jaeger.

-Mr. Adamski was a partner with the San Luis Obispo firm Sinsheimer, Schiebelhut & Baggett before forming Adamski Moroski Madden Cumberland & Green LLP in 2001.
+Mr. Adamski was a partner with the San Luis Obispo firm Sinsheimer, Schiebelhut & Baggett before leaving to form Adamski Moroski Madden Cumberland & Green LLP in 2001.

 PROFESSIONAL ASSOCIATIONS, ADMISSIONS, STANDING